emilews/bonanza/README.md

 ```
 $ python manage.py runserver
 ```
+## Tests

-Also, for tests, create a super user in Django with
+For tests, create a super user in Django with

 ```
 $ python manage.py createsuperuser